Sustainable accommodations for greener travel

 But of course, they can take much bigger steps.
 Think of lamps that automatically switch off in the hallway, a revolving door that automatically stops turning, solar panels on the roof, rainwater as toilet water, individual air conditioners instead of an always-on system throughout the hotel and only cook with seasonal products or even better: their own vegetable garden and chickens.

 In fact, these are truly sustainable accommodations, but there is certainly something to be said for the small initiatives as well.
 Some large initiatives also come with a hefty price tag, such as solar panels.
-Especially small accommodations do not always have the budget for that.
+Especially small accommodations don’t always have the budget for that.
+And not in every country are these accessible or affordable initiatives.
+So it is also important to consider what is feasible in a country.
+In Europe, Japan or America, you may well expect solar panels and sustainable building materials, especially with chains.
+But if you go to countries like Cuba, Malawi and even Bali, that is probably harder to find.

 How to find sustainable accommodation?